Merritt-Woodwork/merrittwoodwork.com/src/_staff/pat-hays.md

 title: hr director
 quote: The sense of teamwork and family at Merritt is key to our success as a company.
 We aim to engage and motivate our staff and ensure each employee knows how vital their contribution is individually and to the entire Merritt process.
 details: >-
-  Patricia Hays is Merritt’s human resource manager and plays a critical role in maintaining and enhancing the organization’s team and structure.
+  Patricia Hays is Merritt’s human resource director and plays a critical role in maintaining and enhancing the organization’s team and structure.
 Pat has been with Merritt for three years and brings with her more than 25 years of experience as an HR professional.